An exact multiple-time-step variational formulation for the committor and the transition rate: Methods

 This rate is symmetric with respect to $A$ and $B$ and differs from the standard transition rate from $A$ to $B$ defined in transition path theory, which accounts for the time the process spends in state $A$ \cite{e_transition_2005,e_towards_2006,e_transition-path_2010}.
 In Appendix \ref{sec:tpt_rate}, we use transition path theory to derive an expression for the transition rate in terms of committors and finite-length trajectories:

 where

 and $\xi$ is a reaction coordinate that satisfies $\xi(x) = 0$ for $x \in A$ and $\xi(x) = 1$ for $x \in B$.
-The terms on the right hand side of \eqref{eq:tpt_rate_telescope} correspond respectively to contributions from transition paths that start before $t$ and end after $t'$; start within $[t,t']$ and end after $t'$; start before $t$ and end within $[t,t']$; and both start and end within $[t,t']$.
-In the case that $\tau=\epsilon$, \eqref{eq:tpt_rate_telescope} reduces to
+The terms on the right hand side of \eqref{eq:tpt_rate_telescope} correspond respectively to contributions from transition paths that start before $t$ and end after $t'$; start before $t$ and end within $[t,t']$; start within $[t,t']$ and end after $t'$; and both start and end within $[t,t']$.
+The importance of the stopping times $S_t$ and $\bar{S}_{t'}$ cannot be overemphasized---they are needed to account correctly for trajectories that enter and exit $A$ and $B$ \cite{strahan_long-time-scale_2021}.